 The solution, as it would seem for the male-end of the equation, is to become the highest quality male.

-If you get anything at all out of this blog post, I’d like your takeaway to be not going to graduate school for anything outside of Science and Math.
+If you get anything at all out of this essay, I’d like your takeaway to be avoiding graduate school for anything outside of Science and Math.
 If the undergraduate experience can be crystallized as an introduction to leftist ideology, you can look to graduate school as the difference between Kindergarten and High School- in grad school, you’re not a kid anymore and you’re supposed to know better.

 So, if you sign up for a graduate program ignorant to this idea, as I did, while thinking that an advanced level course load will provide more opportunity for nuanced discussion and outside ideas- after all, you’re a big kid now- you’re going to have a miserable time.
 You should know better, and have had any dissenting ideas bleached away by the angry cat ladies of your initial university experience.

-Like everything, I learned this the hard way and unintentionally made every one of my useless geek grad school professors hate me for mistaking one-way ideology for discussion… and this was ten-years before I was more fully reality conscious.
+Like everything, I learned this the hard way and unintentionally made every one of my useless geek grad school professors hate me for mistaking one-way ideology for discussion… and this was ten-years before I was more conscious of such things.

 But, when I realized this- that the ideology of graduate school was essentially the memes of a Disney movie deconstructed and taught to classrooms of idiots for the price of a luxury car- I couldn’t help but wonder: why I was doing it at all?

-A friend was in a similar situation at the time, locked down deep in a terrible graduate program being force-fed the same mickey mouse bullshit, and we’d joke about how great it would have been to work in one of those old mom-and-pop video stores of the 1980s instead.
+A friend was in a similar situation at the time, locked down in a terrible graduate program being force-fed the same Mickey Mouse bullshit, and we’d joke about how great it would have been to work in one of those old mom-and-pop video stores of the 1980s instead.

 Sitting behind the counter in the corner of a strip mall, handing out copies of “Ghostbusters 2” and NES games with Wrestlemania V on the in-house big screen; your biggest decision of the day would have been whether you wanted pizza, chinese, or deli for lunch.
-And you’d go home that night with a fresh copy of “License to Drive” and Bad Dudes, and there’s your life- no fuss, no muss.
-Maybe you even sold a beeper that day and your boss will give you a validating high-five.
+And you’d go home that night with a fresh copy of “License to Drive” and Bad Dudes, and that’s your life- no messes.
+Maybe you even sold a beeper that day and your boss gave you a validating high-five.

 A totally bullshit free existence.